mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Bottom-left button action
 '''''''''''''''''''''''''''''''''''

-Use this preference to choose the action when you press the Bottom-left button.
+This preference allows you to choose the action when you press the Bottom-left button.

   .. note::
     :class: note-ed-hidden-title